Aguilar de la Frontera: History

 First traces of human presence in the area date to the middle Palaeolithic Age.
 The Romans captured it from the Iberians during the time of the Roman Republic and named it Ipagro, which took part in the civil war between Julius Caesar and Pompey, and flourished in the early Imperial Age.
 After the fall of the Western Roman Empire, it was ruled by the Visigoths and, from the 8th century, by the Muslim emirate of Córdoba, with the name of Bulay (also Pulay).

 In the 9th century it became the headquarters of the rebel Umar ibn Hafsun, who built extensive fortifications and reinforced the castle.
 However, in 891, Umar ibn Hafsun lost the town to emir Abdallah ibn Muhammad of Córdoba.
 Due to its strategic position, it was contested and, after the dissolution of the caliphate of Córdoba, it became part of the cora of Cabra.
 In 1240 it was conquered by the Christians, although numerous Muslims were allowed to remain.
 King Peter I of Castile assigned its seigniory to Alfonso Fernandez Coronel, but later reannexed it to the crown.
 The town was renamed Aguilar of the Frontier due to its position on the border with the Moorish Kingdom of Granada.

 In 1370, due to the loyalty shown in the civil war, King Henry II of Castile gave Aguilar to Gonzalo Fernandez de Cordoba, first of a dynasty who held the town until the abolition of feudalism in the 19th century.
 The town grew until the 1570s-1580s, after which it decayed, also due to several plague outbreaks which decimated the population, and to the shrinking level of the agriculture.

 During the Spanish Civil War Aguilar sided with the Nationalist faction.
 Many of its citizens fell fighting for the nationalist cause.
 A cross erected in their honour was demolished in 2021 by the town hall, causing international outrage.

+Climate

+Aguilar de la Frontera has a hot summer mediterranean climate (Köppen: Csa) with very hot, dry summers and mild, wet winters.
+Located in the Guadalquivir Valley, it experiences one of the hottest summers in Spain, with mean maximums exceeding 36 C and temperatures above 40 C are common.
+Precipitation is moderate, with spring being the wettest season.